dt-alliances-workshops/claat-mockup/workshop-markdown/aws-lab2/README.md

 ### 💥 **TECHNICAL NOTE**

-_Learn more about the various ways the OneAgent can be installed, in the <a href="https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-oneagent" target="_blank">Dynatrace documentation</a>_
+<i>Learn more about the various ways the OneAgent can be installed, in the <a href="https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-oneagent" target="_blank">Dynatrace documentation</a></i>

 **#4 .
 AWS monitoring**